top of page

-He has also been named a World Economic Forum Global Shaper, MIT Technology Review Innovators Under 35 Ambassador and Judge, Fellow of the Royal Society of Arts, Manufactures and Commerce, National Science Foundation Innovation Corps Instructor, Member of the Partnership on AI, and Delegate to the UN Science, Technology & Innovation Forum for the Sustainable Development Goals.
+He currently serves as Director of the Blackstone Launchpad powered by Techstars, QB3 Entrepreneur in Residence, and CIED Entrepreneur in Residence and Lecturer at the University of California, Santa Cruz, where he teaches Hacking for Oceans.
+He has been named a World Economic Forum Global Shaper, member of the Fast Company Impact Council, member of the Partnership on AI, MIT Technology Review Innovators Under 35 Ambassador and Judge, member of the UN U4SSC Group on AI in Cities, member of the Review Committee for America's Seed Fund of the National Science Foundation, Fellow of the Royal Society of Arts, Manufactures and Commerce, and Delegate to the UN Science, Technology & Innovation Forum for the Sustainable Development Goals.

-Prior to that, Andrea was an EU Marie Curie Fellow in emerging technology addressing sustainability and health problems at the European Commission's Joint Research Centre and at Grenoble School of Management.
-He was also a European Science Foundation Visiting Fellow at Bocconi University, and a HEPTech Visiting Researcher at GSI and CERN.
-He inspired as well as helped CERN to launch CollSpotting, a data analytics platform that facilitates the technology transfer from science labs and companies to society, which CERN features among its success stories.
+Previously, Andrea was an EU Marie Curie Fellow in emerging technology for global impact at the European Commission's Joint Research Centre and at Grenoble School of Management.
+He informed EU policymaking to incentivize and support innovation addressing global challenges, and led efforts to invest in climate and biotechnology solutions across Europe through the multi-billion-euro Horizon 2020 fund.
+At Grenoble School of Management and as a European Science Foundation Visiting Fellow at Bocconi University and a HEPTech Visiting Fellow at GSI and CERN, he conducted research on technology innovation and transfer for impact.
+As a result, he inspired and helped CERN to launch Collaboration Spotting, a data analytics platform that facilitates the technology transfer from science labs and companies to society, which CERN features among its success stories.

 Languages